Austrian Food In Vienna: 11 Best Local Dishes & Where to Eat Them

 Marillenknödel (apricot dumplings) is a sweet Austrian dish made of dough, apricots, and breadcrumbs.
 The dough is usually made of potatoes or quarks.

-Dumplings are formed from the dough and the apricots are wrapped in the dough and then boiled in water.
+Dumplings are formed from the dough, and the apricots are wrapped in the dough and then boiled in water.
 Breadcrumbs and sugar are roasted in a pan with butter.
-The cooked dumplings are then rolled into the breadcrumbs and topped with powdered sugar.

 Often, Marillenknödel is served with sugared breadcrumbs and apricot compote on the side.

-The restaurant “Woracziczky” in the 5th district of Vienna serves delicious Marillenknödel – but only during the apricot season until August.
-A further great tip for Marillenknödel is the “Knödelmanufaktur”.
+The restaurant Woracziczky in the 5th district of Vienna serves delicious Marillenknödel – but only during the apricot season until August.
+A further great tip for Marillenknödel is the Knödelmanufaktur.
 That’s a restaurant specializing in all kinds of dumplings.

 Recommended by Maria from A World of Destinations.